This article was updated on September 5, 2018.

 3. Predictive Analytics — Predict the likelihood of workforce management outcomes, based on a wide number of data factors beyond sheer age groups.

 Simply put, your own HR data is likely the most effective way to learn how your employees match up with national trends.
-Look beyond national studies and focus on workforce data that is truly reflective of your organization to optimize retention efforts.
+Look beyond national studies and focus on workforce data that is truly reflective of your organization to retain employees.